iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

   return acc / len(loader)
 ```

-There are two big issues here.
-First, the accuracy calculation is incorrect: `len(loader)` gives the number of batches, not the dataset size.
-Second, the model is returned to training mode after evaluation but is never set to eval mode before evaluation begins.
+There are two big issues here:
+- the accuracy calculation is incorrect: `len(loader)` gives the number of batches, not the dataset size, and
+- the model is returned to training mode after evaluation but is never set to eval mode before evaluation begins.
 This can be especially problematic when the model has data-dependent layers like batch normalization that accumulate statistics.

 When the researcher catches this issue, they can at least be assured that whatever mistake they made invalidates all their experiments equally (requiring a complete redo), rather than having the same function in another file, correcting it only there, and making incorrect conclusions about which technique works better.

 ## PIP-it!

 As your codebase grows and you start working on multiple related projects, you'll inevitably find yourself copy-pasting utility functions, model implementations, and evaluation scripts across different repositories.
 Let's say you've developed a novel membership inference attack for your latest paper.
 Six months later, you're working on a different project and want to use that same attack as a baseline or evaluation metric.
 What do you do?
 Copy the files over?
 Git submodule?
-Or worse, reimplement it from scratch because you can't find the exact version that worked?
+Reimplement it from scratch because you can't find the exact version that worked?

-This is where creating a proper Python package from your research code pays dividends.
+This is where creating a proper Python package from your research code can help.
 Not only does it make your life easier when reusing code across projects, but it also makes it significantly more likely that others will actually use your research.
-Think about it: would you rather download a ZIP file, dig through someone's experimental scripts, and try to figure out which functions are reusable, or would you prefer to simply `pip install` their package and import the functions you need?
+Think about it: would you rather
+- 😵‍💫 download a ZIP file, dig through someone's experimental scripts, and try to figure out which functions are reusable, or would you prefer to
+- 😺 simply `pip install` their package and import the functions you need?

 The latter is much more appealing, and higher adoption of your methods means more impact.
 Here's how this evolution typically looks.
 You start with a project structure like this:

 ```bash